Kentucky Wildcats: Rugby program

+In 2023, the Wildcats joined NCR and went undefeated in conference play once again.
+Now able to compete for the conference title, the Wildcats downed Alabama in the SCRC semifinal 27–10.
+In the SCRC Championship, they faced Tennessee and won 32–12.
+Notably, 2023 featured a first ever SCRC B-Side championship, which Kentucky also won.
+In the NCR D1-AA Quarterfinal, Kentucky hosted Southern Conference champions North Carolina State and won 32–12.
+In the NCR D1-AA Semifinal held in Reading, Pennsylvania, Kentucky beat Boston College 51–12.
+One week later, Kentucky met in-state rivals Louisville in Houston at Sabercats Stadium and defeated the Cardinals decisively, 43–26, at one point leading 40–0 before a pair of yellow cards allowed Louisville to come back into the game.

-The program currently plays college rugby in Division I in the Southeastern Collegiate Rugby Conference.
-This conference is made up of the traditional SEC teams, and divided into East and West.
+The program currently plays college rugby in NCR Division 1-AA in the Southeastern Collegiate Rugby Conference.
+This conference is made up of several of the traditional SEC teams, and is divided into East and West.

-The program has an internationally experienced head coach (Tony Vince), and two other full-time coaches.
-While rugby at UK is not considered a varsity sport and does not have the budget of football or basketball, the program includes three full-time coaches, travel throughout the SEC, and recruiting.
+The program has a fully professional head coach Samuel Enari, and six volunteer coaches, five of which are alumni.
 The program also offers a limited amount of scholarship funding to rugby players.
-The UK staff spends a lot of their time recruiting at the high school level.
-The program funds itself with the support of an alumni base that puts together many events throughout the year.
-This is capped off each year with an Alumni Game where the old boys play against the present UK squad.
+The program funds itself with the support of an alumni base that puts together events throughout the year.
+This includes a charity golf tournament held in the fall in honor of alumnus Rob Shelton and is capped off each spring with an Alumni Game where the old boys play against the present UK squad.

 Mascots

 The University of Kentucky has three official mascots: